isomerpages/iras-taxacademy/pages/post-conference-highlights-on-signature-conference-2021.md

 ![Alt text for image on Isomer site](/images/2M.jpg) **Opening Address** by Guest-of-Honour, Minister in the Prime Minister’s Office, Second Minister for Finance and National Development, Ms Indranee Rajah.

+“There is strong international momentum to achieve a global agreement on BEPS, including a minimum effective tax rate of at least 15%, by the end of this year.
+Post-BEPS 2.0, Singapore as a small economy will have to work harder than ever to attract and retain investment.
+But we are no strangers to hard work and meeting challenges.
+Together, we can strengthen or build new advantages, and seek new opportunities.”  - Minister Indranee Rajah